 Conjunctivitis is an extremely common eye problem because the conjunctiva is continually exposed to microorganisms and environmental hazards that can cause infections or allergic reactions.

-Other disorders of the eye could be cataracts which is a clouding of the eye lens and retinopathy a disease of the retina as well as dry eye syndrome which covers a collection of conditions.
+Other disorders of the eye could be cataracts which are a clouding of the eye lens and retinopathy a disease of the retina as well as dry eye syndrome which covers a collection of conditions.

 Glaucoma is the name given to a group of conditions whereby a build-up of fluid within the eye builds up to an abnormal level and, if left untreated, could possibly cause irreversible nerve damage and blindness.
 These disorders could be caused by injury, diabetes, certain medication, or for some other reason not mentioned here and the good news is all are treatable.